I'm Krystal Moore, a wedding and lifestyles photographer based in Moose Jaw, SK.

 June 17, 2021

-So what’s the best time for an outdoor shoot?
+What is the best time for photos?

 Soft morning light?